 Not registered to vote?
 Time is running out.
-On Tuesday, November 8, the U.S. will elect a new president—but most states require residents to register well before Election Day.
-If you’re super busy, rest assured: Getting authorized to cast your ballot doesn’t need to be a tedious or time-consuming process.
+On Tuesday, November 6, U.S. citizens will have the opportunity to vote in hundreds of Congressional, gubernatorial, state, and local races, but most states require residents to register well before Election Day.
+If you’re super busy, rest assured—getting authorized to cast your ballot doesn’t need to be a tedious or time-consuming process.
 Once you’ve confirmed your local deadline, consider one of the simple registration tactics below.

-Thanks to HelloVote—which bills itself as the first text message-based voter-registration tool—you can now register to vote by sending a text or Facebook message.
-Simply text 384-387 or go to m.me/hellovote in Facebook Messenger.
-You’ll be provided with a form requesting your name, mailing address, and voter eligibility information (which varies from state to state), and if your state allows instant registration, HelloVote will submit the electronic paperwork for you.
-If not, don’t sweat it: You’ll be mailed the form, along with a pre-addressed stamped envelope.
-Sign it, send it to your local Board of Elections, and voila!—you’re all set to vote this November.
+Thanks to HelloVote—which bills itself as the first text message-based voter registration tool—you can now register to vote by text as well.
+Just text HELLO to (844) 344-3556 or go to m.me/hellovote in Facebook Messenger.
+The bot will ask you a series of questions to help you register.
+If your state allows instant registration, HelloVote will submit the electronic paperwork for you based on your answers.
+If not, don’t sweat it.
+You’ll receive the form in the mail along with a pre-addressed stamped envelope.
+Sign it, send it in to your local Board of Elections, and voila!—you’re all set to vote this November.